erdingRene/turtlerace/README.md

 The tutle race was created as a part of a course. https://www.udemy.com/course/100-days-of-code/

-Choose a turtle which ou think will win :-)
+Choose a turtle which you think will win :-)